-- 56 (3) vary pricing based on the time of driving, type of road, proximity to transit, vehicle 57 fuel efficiency, participation in car-sharing or pooling or income of the driver. - (e) The pilot programs shall last at least one year.

-- (f) The department of transportation shall refund motor vehicle fuel taxes paid by participants in pilot programs under this Act or otherwise compensate participants in pilot programs under this Act to ensure that participants are not required to spend more on fees or taxes than if they had not participated in the program.
+- 56 (3) vary pricing based on the time of driving, type of road, proximity to transit, vehicle 57 fuel efficiency, participation in car-sharing or pooling or income of the driver. - (e) The pilot programs shall last at least one year. - (f) The department of transportation shall refund motor vehicle fuel taxes paid by participants in pilot programs under this Act or otherwise compensate participants in pilot programs under this Act to ensure that participants are not required to spend more on fees or taxes than if they had not participated in the program.
 Identifying information about participation in the pilot programs shall not be public and shall be exempt from disclosure under M.G.L. c.
 66, s.
-10. - (g) The Massachusetts Department of Transportation shall submit an application to the United States Department of Transportation for funding in federal fiscal year 2024 for the Strategic Innovation for Revenue Collection program established in the Infrastructure Investment and Jobs Act to help fund the pilot program.
-If the application is not successful, the Massachusetts Department of Transportation shall thereafter apply in each federal fiscal year in which grants are made available for demonstration projects under this federal program or until the application results in funding for the vehicle miles traveled pilot program, whichever occurs first. - SECTION 4.
+10. - (g) The Massachusetts Department of Transportation shall submit an application to the United States Department of Transportation for funding in federal fiscal year 2024 for the Surface Transportation System Funding Alternatives Program established in the Fixing America's Surface Transportation Act, or FAST Act to help fund the pilot program.
+If the application is not successful, the Massachusetts Department of Transportation shall thereafter apply in each federal fiscal year in which grants are made available for demonstration projects under this federal program or until the application results in funding for a vehicle miles traveled pilot program, whichever first occurs.

+SECTION 4.
 REPORT.
-Notwithstanding any general or special law to the contrary, no later than three years from the passage of this Act, the department of transportation shall report to the general court the initial result of the pilot study, including the feasibility of permanently assessing a vehicle mileage user fee, an evaluation of the impacts of such a fee on the economy, the environment, and traffic congestion, a comparison to other potential alternatives or

-- supplements to the gas tax, and its initial recommendations together with legislation necessary to - 79 carry its recommendations into effect by filing the same with the clerks of the senate and house - 80 of representatives, and to the joint committee on transportation.
+Notwithstanding any general or special law to the contrary, no later than three years from the passage of this Act, the department of transportation shall report to the general court the initial result of the pilot study, including the feasibility of permanently assessing a vehicle mileage user fee, an evaluation of the impacts of such a fee on the economy, the environment, and traffic congestion, a comparison to other potential alternatives or supplements to the gas tax, and its initial recommendations together with legislation necessary to carry its recommendations into effect by filing the same with the clerks of the senate and house of representatives, and to the joint committee on transportation.